 In his first form, Japanese Cell frequently makes a strange "Bwaaaah" sound.
 It's a silly sound, but Norio Wakamoto makes it sound chilling.

 And that bizarre sound he makes when walking.
-It makes it seem like he has shock absorbers in his legs or something, but considering he's an engineered life form it fits.
+It makes it seem like he has shock absorbers in his legs, or that they're made out of a squeaky insect rubber cartilage flesh, or something, but considering he's an engineered life form it fits.

 The second episode of Darker Than Black has a line where Mao comments that the protagonist's coat is "bulletproof, but only when he wears it."
 This is simultaneously inexplicable and really badass.
 This line was altered in the dub to be a statement that the coat is "not just a fashion statement".